Pontiac GTO: 2006

 For 2006, two additional colors were added, Spice Red Metallic and Brazen Orange Metallic, while Midnight Blue Metallic and Yellow Jacket were dropped.
-Changes for 2006 included revised blacked-out tail lamps, illuminated steering wheel radio controls, faster moving power seat motors, and an interior power door lock switch.
+Changes for 2006 included revised blacked-out tail lamps, illuminated steering wheel radio controls, faster-moving power seat motors, and an interior power door lock switch.
 The climate control button for the A/C also had the word "Defog", a carryover from the 2005 model year, along with the 400 hp, 6.0 L engine.

 On February 21, 2006, Buick-Pontiac-GMC General Manager John Larson announced to dealers that GM would halt imports of the GTO in September, making 2006 the last model year for the new GTO.
 The explanation was the inability to meet new airbag deployment standards for 2007.
-The final production numbers of the 2006 Pontiac GTO amounted to 13,948 cars, an increase from 11,069 cars from the previous model year.
+The final production numbers of the 2006 Pontiac GTO amounted to 13,948 cars, an increase from 11,069 vehicles from the previous model year.

 The last Pontiac GTO, which was also the last Monaro-based coupe produced, came off the assembly line in Australia on June 14, 2006.
 Total production for all three years amounted to 40,808 vehicles.
-The fifth generation of the GTO was only intended as a limited production car for those 3 years from the beginning of the program.
+The fifth generation of the GTO was only intended as a limited production car for those three years from the beginning of the program.